qimiko/gdlevelconverter/README.md

 ## Installation

 In the root directory of this project, run `pip install .` using Python.
 This will add `gd-level-converter` to your PATH.
+You can also install directly from the GitHub releases.
+For example, running `pip install https://github.com/qimiko/gdlevelconverter/archive/refs/tags/v1.1.2.zip` would download and install the current latest release.

 ## Usage